robfatland/costnotify/README.md

 # costnotify

-This repo revises the cost notification email with yesterday's spend on AWS in the subject.
+We build an AWS lambda function *costnotify* that produces a cost breakdown for the parent account.
+This breakdown is sent to an email distribution where the email subject is the spend over the past 24 hours.
+The email body includes further detail.

-Details are in the body of the email.
+The original code

 The method is to use an AWS Lambda (Python) to parse/digest data from a billing file called